danbev/learning-v8/README.md

 #### tests
 The tests directory contains unit tests for individual classes/concepts in V8 to help understand them.

-These tests can be run using:

-    $ make check

 ## Building this projects code

     $ make